Developers-Collective/NSMBWerPlus/README.md

 * Added more effects to effect spawner
 * Support for Yoshi Drums in music slots 200+
 * Load custom music from the default BRSTM folder
-* Porting of most Newer Wii sprites to new slots
 * Ported fixes from RoadrunnerWMC's NSMBW-Updated project.

 Supported mods: